MEDITATION-THE STATE OF AWARENESS -MINDFULNESS

 Observe the mind and let the mind settle to its own self (source)

-The purpose of meditation or Dhyana is to become consciously aware of or investigate into one’s own mind and body to know thyself.
+The purpose of meditation or Dhyana is to become consciously aware of or investigate into one’s own mind and body to know oneself.

 Meditation means awareness or mindfulness.
 Whatever you do with awareness is meditation.
 "Watching your breath" is meditation; listening to the birds is meditation.
 As long as these activities are free from any other distraction to the mind, it is effective meditation.

-We help people to change their state of mind through realizing truth and this is one of the easiest way for any common man to understand and All it need an open mind to realize why you need be in the state of mediation.
+We help people to change their state of mind through realizing truth and this is one of the easy way any common man can understand and All it need an open mind to realize why you need be in the state of mediation.

-All our teachings are based on truth and only the truth can change your state of mind.
+All our teachings are related to truth and only the truth can change your state of mind.

 you can experience peace and inner silence.